kevinlee2198/matcha-frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Set up Debugging

+Follow the instructions at [the Next.js debugging guide](https://nextjs.org/docs/app/guides/debugging)

+## Main Development Guide to this Project

+### UI Components

+This project uses [tailwind css](https://tailwindcss.com/) and [shadcn](https://ui.shadcn.com/docs/components) to style and create components.
+If a component does not exist then look at shadcn and see if it can be created in the project.

+### Authentication

+This project uses using [Auth.js](https://authjs.dev/) for authentication.
+We are using the version 5 (beta)

+### Best Practices

+1. Load data in server components whenever possible
+2. Use server actions when possible

 ## Auth Setup

 This package uses Next Auth Version 5.
 You need a secret key.
 Run